Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 The receiver of abuse might be coerced into compromising since in most situations – even the presence of their abuser can send them into fight or flight (whether they know it or not).

 If your mediator is not competent or fair, it’s unlikely that you will reach a fair resolution and quality agreement tailored to your goals.
 A biased attorney-mediator can be a serious trouble to the entire divorce mediation process.

 For example, if your mediator does not reply to your emails, questions on time and/or unnecessarily favors your soon to be ex-spouse, mediating a divorce can be a red flag and in the words of expert mediation lawyer (James L Arrasmith) you can do these things:

 If you find that mediator behavior is not changing (even after talking to them), withdraw from mediation and proceed to the court since mediation is a voluntary process to reach a fair resolution.

+Divorce is already tough but navigating it with a narcissist spouse could make it more chaotic and difficult.
+Don’t you remember the old saying that ‘the only thing harder than living with a narcissist is separating from them?’
 Sitting with a narcissist spouse face to face in a mediation session is very challenging.
 Your narcissist spouse can use deceitful tricks to manipulate you.

 Lack of financial disclosure in mediation could lead to unnecessary delays and litigation/ court path.
 If you think that your spouse would be hiding information, then reaching a fair division of assets and liabilities would be unlikely.

 Open and complete financial disclosure in mediation is a key to fairness, which if compromised by one or both spouses could affect the integrity of the entire mediation process.
+In case of intentional, inadvertent or financial deceit, other parties could petition the court to reopen the case.

 For a mediation to work, it is a must for both the spouses to be cooperative on important divorce matters (custody and visitation, alimony, etc.) and engage in amicable communication in good faith to find common grounds, leading to fair and quality agreements.